 Many of us, myself included like to give the impression that we can do it all.
 This idea that we can work, live and look amazing is drummed into us from an early age.
 We want to have the perfect body, to be the perfect parent, the perfect employee, the perfect partner the list goes on and on.
 I think that women in particular prescribe to this notion of perfection.
 The phrase never let them see you sweat springs to mind.
 We like to believe that if people think we can do it all than somehow this makes it true.
 I personally think it’s very damaging and we need to change it.
-The sooner we realize that it’s impossible to do it all the better off we’ll be.
+The sooner we realise that it’s impossible to do it all the better off we’ll be.

 I am a big fan of the writer and researcher Dr Brene Brown.
 I always get something new from her work even if I have come across it before.
 Brene tells a very interesting story about the movie Flashdance that I think best illustrates the notion of perfection and how it is perpetuated.
 First just let me say that Flashdance is the second highest grossing dance movie of all time.
 It made a staggering 150 million dollars at the box office.
-For those of you who are not familiar with Flashdance it’s an 80’s movie about a young women called Alex Owen who is a steel worker by day and an exotic dancer by night, yeah seriously!
+For those of you who are not familiar with Flashdance it’s an 80’s movie about a young women called Alex Owen who is a steel worker by day and an exotic dancer by night, (yeah seriously!)

 She aspires to be a professional dancer but has no formal training.
 She is of course naturally an amazing dancer.
 The movie follows her journey as shy tries to work up the courage to apply for a prestigious dance school.
 Her audition scene at the end of the movie became the most famous part and it was also used in the music video What A Feeling by Irene Cara.
 The song is featured on the soundtrack and it too became a huge hit.